Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - assiduous: showing hard work, care, and attention to detail.
 - wanderlust: the wish to travel far away and to many different places.
 - gaudy: unpleasantly bright in color or decoration.
+- effeminate: Behaves or looks similar to a woman (describing man).